zou-y23/EgoPV-MD/README.md

 #### Overall Mistake Detection
 To reproduce the final results of the paper (Mistake Detection), utilize the **AAM** module.

-1.  **Generate Predictions:** Load the pre-trained model and generate predictions.
+1.  **Generate Predictions:** Load the pre-trained model and generate predictions:
     ```bash
     cd ActionAnticipationModule
     python generate_text.py
     ```
 > **Note:** This process can be time consuming, we provide the generated results for evaluations directly.

-2.  **Evaluation Results:** Evaluation using the generated and comparison results.
+2.  **Evaluation Results:** Evaluation using the generated and comparison results:
     ```bash
     cd ActionAnticipationModule
     python test_precision_recall.py